PaulApivat/thai_dishes/README.md

 ## Motivation

 - What is this project?

 - What drives this project?

 People need to know they have other choices aside from Pad Thai.
+In fact Pad Thai is one of 53 individual dishes and there are at least 201 shared dishes in Thai cuisine.

+This project is an opportunity to build a dataset of Thai dishes by scrapping tables off Wikipedia.
+The project is an opportunity to further Python and R skills.
+Using Python for web scrapping and R for exploratory analysis.
+Web scrapping is done in Beautiful Soup (`Python`) and pre-processed further with `dplyr` and visualized with `ggplot2`.

 - What questions are you answering?

+Initially, how might we organized Thai dishes?
+What is the best way to organized the different dishes?

 ## Initial Scope